makerdao/community/governance/votes/Executive vote - May 24, 2023.md

 * **Liquidation Threshold:** 25%.
 * **Liquidation Bonus:** 10%.

-#### Activate Isolation Mode for DAI Market On Spark Protocol
+#### Activate Isolation Mode for DAI Market On Spark Lend

-This setting change will allow DAI to be borrowed using isolation mode enabled assets on Spark Protocol.
+This setting change will allow DAI to be borrowed using isolation mode enabled assets on Spark Lend.
 It is a one-off change that is required given the onboarding of GNO as the first isolation mode enabled asset on Spark.

 #### Reduce GNO-A Debt Ceiling to Zero